All Episodes

 That was for Black Lives Matter.

-Uh, but that also Trump supporters are inherently racist.
+But that also Trump supporters are inherently racist.

-That that kind of incendiary rhetoric that we need to oppose not just Trump's presidency, but need to really shout down and ostracize Trump's supporters, that this could result in bad things, should not be surprising to anybody, and maybe that's a discussion that we could have or should have.
+That that might have consequences beyond just allowing for a whole bunch of preening and chest thumping among the social justice warriors, that that kind of incendiary rhetoric that we need to oppose not just Trump's presidency, but need to really shout down and ostracize Trump's supporters, that this could result in bad things should not be surprising to anybody.

-Uh maybe to sort of cool down the overheated rhetoric a little bit about how Trump is going, you know, you got these celebrities with the video of, you know, Congress, you must, we demand that you stand up against all the horrible things that we say Trump is going to do.
+Maybe to sort of cool down the overheated rhetoric a little bit about how Trump is going, you know, you got these celebrities with the video of, you know, Congress, you must, we demand that you stand up against all the horrible things that we say Trump is going to do.

-You know, that sort of that never really gets talked about.
+You know, that sort of, that never really gets talked about.

-Or some of the statements from the campaign trail, numerous statements from the campaign trail uh where Trump would speak about the contributions of the black community to this country and speaking in in in praise of diversity in this country, not just for diversity as the leftist concept that we have to always sort of bow down to, but real diversity, you know, Americans of all different kinds.
+Or some of the statements from the campaign trail, numerous statements from the campaign trail where Trump would speak about the contributions of the black community to this country and speaking in praise of diversity in this country, not just diversity as the leftist concept that we have to always sort of bow down to, but real diversity, you know, Americans of all different kinds.

 You just run with it.